-Note that this symmetry-breaking is only seen when choosing representations, since (instead) one can always act on $\bigl( U \wh{\mf g} \, \bigr)^{\! \ots n}$ with the whole of $\on S_n$, compatibly with the universal connection.
-On the semiclassical side, this is related with the passage from a Poisson de Rham space to a symplectic leaf therein. \end{rema}
+This symmetry-breaking is only seen when choosing representations.
+Otherwise, one can act on $\smash{\bigl( U \wh{\mf g} \, \bigr)}^{\! \ots n}$ with the whole of $\mf S_n$, compatibly with the universal flat connection.
+(On the semiclassical side, this is related with the passage from a Poisson de Rham space to a symplectic leaf therein.) \end{rema}